top of page

 metallic substrate with integrated shielding

-In close collaboration with the ILL we developed a new substrate material for neutronguides.
+In close collaboration with the ILL, we have developed a new substrate material for neutron guides based on a metal matrix composite (MMC).

 borated alumium